reab5555/OCEAN-Movie-Rating-Predictor/README.md

 | Forrest Gump | 0.2303 | -0.1790 | -0.0171 | 0.0306 | 0.0886 | 8.8 |
 | Inception | 0.3075 | -0.1803 | -0.1171 | -0.0424 | 0.1258 | 8.8 |

 These scores represent the average personality trait levels of users who liked each movie.
-The traits are measured on a scale where 0 represents the population average, positive values are above average, and negative values are below average.

-For example, we can observe that fans of "Pulp Fiction" tend to score high on Openness (0.5555) but low on Conscientiousness (-0.2217) compared to the average population.
-Meanwhile, "The Shawshank Redemption" fans are closer to average on most traits, with a slight tendency towards higher Openness (0.2652) and Neuroticism (0.1634).

-Our models aim to predict the IMDb rating using these personality trait scores as features.

 ## Models
 We evaluate multiple machine learning regression models for our predictions.